troglobit/inadyn/README.md

 distributions as pre-built packages, whereas [libite][] is currently only available as a source tarball.
 Make sure to install the `-dev` or `-devel` package of the distribution packages when building Inadyn.
+Also, make sure to install the `ca-certificates` package on your system, otherwise Inadyn will not be able to validate the DDNS provider's HTTPS certificates.

 By default inadyn tries to build with GnuTLS for HTTPS support.
 GnuTLS is the recommended SSL library to use on UNIX distributions which do not